How to Use the Command 'cpdf' (with Examples)

 Explanation:

-• path/to/document.pdf: The path to the PDF document for which you want to view the annotations.
+• path/to/document.pdf: Specifies the document whose annotations you want to view.

 Code: